Professional Development

 Where: Online via Zoom

 Since the Truth and Reconciliation Commission’s final report was released in 2015, land acknowledgements have become an integral part of many events, websites, and email signatures in Canada.
-But some people question their value.
-Are these acknowledgements simply “woke” culture getting out of hand?
-Are they performative exercises?
-Or can they be meaningful statements about the lands we call home and the roles Indigenous Peoples have played in stewarding these lands for millennia?
-This three-hour interactive seminar will give participants the information they need to ensure that their land acknowledgements are sincere.
+This three-hour interactive seminar gave participants the information they need to ensure that their land acknowledgements are sincere.

-Participants will leave the seminar with a draft of a land acknowledgement that goes beyond those we see and hear.
-Their personal acknowledgement will not be an empty exercise but will reflect their values and reasons for creating a meaningful statement.
+Participants left the seminar with a draft of a land acknowledgement that goes beyond those we see and hear, reflecting their values and reasons for creating a meaningful statement.

 Rhonda Kronyk is a settler/Dene research, writing, and editing consultant.
 A member of the Tsay Keh Dene Nation (Treaty 8), she calls amiskwaciwâskahikan (Edmonton) in Treaty 6 home.
 A founding member of the Indigenous Editors Association, Rhonda provides workshops for publishers and university publishing programs on how to publish culturally respectful stories by and about Indigenous Peoples.
 She has worked on manuscripts by some of Canada’s best known Indigenous authors.